-In the today session musician world, I would suggest to aim of independent artist and small labels as your main target and not random music listeners and music lovers.
+In today’s session musician world, I would suggest the aim of independent artists and small labels as your main target and not random music listeners and music lovers.

-Mend your words to the audience but don’t get to specific on the details.
-People generally do not want to hear a lot about the gear u use, pedals or guitars – they just need to know they are high end and you will get high quality tracks.
+Mend your words to the audience but don’t get too specific on the details.
+People generally do not want to hear a lot about the gear u use, pedals or guitars – they just need to know they are high end and you will get high-quality tracks.

 – Use your own voice but treat yourself like a brand

 This is very important!
 You are not just a random musician that plays well.
-You add value to peoples songs and that Is process where value and money are exchanged.
-Think of why you buy you favorite brands and gives you the SAFETY to buy from them.
+You add value to people’s songs and that Is a process where value and money are exchanged.
+Think of why you buy your favorite brands and gives you the SAFETY to buy from them.

 Remember that being “safe” and trustworthy are your goals as all online business or remote collaborations.

-So when you think how to build a musician website – start first with the your why and what people wuold except to find in it.
+So when you think about how to build a musician website – start first with your why and what people would expect to find in it.

 – Start out with the menu